LewisMDillon/LewisMDillon/README.md

 -->
  # Lewis Dillon

-**`Full-stack sofware development student`**
+**`Full-Stack Software Developer & Tutor at Code Institute`**

-I'm a full-stack developer in training, always looking to learn and grow.
-Currently studying at Code Institute in Dublin.
+I'm a full-stack developer, always looking to learn and grow.
+Currently working at Code Institute in Dublin.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 Check out my projects below!
 <br>
 Find me on [![LinkedIn][1.1]][1]